We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Our local community in Rhondda Cynon Taff and Bridgend have relied on our legal expertise for more than three decades.
-With most of our team being born and bred in the Rhondda Cynon Taff area, we are truly passionate about getting results for the families we represent.
+We are experts in MRSA compensation claims and with most of our team being born and bred in the Rhondda Cynon Taff area, we are truly passionate about getting results for the families we represent.

 It is very common to find the idea of dealing with legal issues confusing and intimidating, but we want you to feel totally comfortable when picking up the phone to us or visit our offices.
 We won’t throw a lot of unintelligible legal jargon at you and will treat your case with sensitivity and empathy, giving you the personal support you need at this difficult time.

-Your claim will be managed by the same member of our team from start to finish and they will always be available by phone and email if you have a question or need an update on how things are progressing.
+Our team of skillful lawyers work tirelessly to achieve successful MRSA claims for our clients.
+Your MRSA claim will be managed by the same member of our team from start to finish and they will always be available by phone and email if you have a question or need an update on how things are progressing.